sraina7/sraina7/README.md

 - Hi, I’m Shehjar Raina
 - I’m interested in Data Analytics
 - I’m an accomplished Business Analyst with a recent MS in Business Analytics from Arizona State University
-- I'm always learning SQL, Tableau, Python
+- I'm always learning SQL, Power BI, Python
 - Reach out to me on shehjar.raina@gmail.com
 - Get to know me by having a look at my portfolio! - https://sraina7.github.io/